Updating search results...

 0.0 stars

 OpenPSYC was created by Drs.
 Scott Roberts, Ryan Curtis, and Dylan Selterman while at the University of Maryland to serve as a free alternative to a textbook for students in PSYC 100: Introduction to Psychology.
-Designed to help students explore psychological theory, research, and practical applications of psychological science.
-After completing this course in psychology, students will be able to:
+It has been subsequently used and modified by their colleagues.

 - Explain patterns of thought and behavior in the context of psychological theories and provide scientific evidence to support their ideas.